- What is Sudden Unexpected Death of an Infant?

 - Read our 10 Tips for Making a Safe Sleep Environment for your Baby

 - What does a safe sleep environment look like?

 The most important step to prevent unexpected death is to provide a safe sleeping environment for all infants.
 Every year, some infants die while sleeping.
 Parents can reduce the risks of this tragedy by knowing and following these simple guidelines that will help meet the goal of making sure the sleeping baby’s breathing remains clear and unobstructed, and that the baby does not get into a position that could cause injury.

-These steps should be reviewed with anyone else who cares for the baby. (i.e. relatives, grandparents, childcare providers, babysitters)
+Review these steps with anyone who cares for the baby (relatives, grandparents, childcare providers, babysitters).

 - Place babies on their back to sleep.
 Side sleeping is not advised.
 Do not use any pillows, cushions or blankets to prop the baby.

-- Do not bundle the baby too tightly in heavy blankets or clothing.
+- Don't bundle the baby too tightly in heavy blankets or clothing.
 The bedroom temperature should be kept comfortable for a lightly clothed adult.